 Sharon Says: If you thought the only pads you needed were for your undies, think again.
 Your boobs may need them, too!
 Yes, it’s true: Most breastfeeding moms are leaky moms.
 You’ll likely leak breast milk when your milk comes in, between feeds, when you hear your baby cry, and on any random afternoon.
 Not all moms leak milk (and that’s fine!
 You can learn all about that in the breastfeeding section of my Newborns 101 course).
 But if you do turn out to be a leaker, you may end up with a damp bra… or a completely drenched shirt… or thoroughly soaked bed sheets!
 These super soft, hypoallergenic, and absorbent Kindred Bravely breast pads will catch those leaks.
 And best part — they’re machine washable!

-Cons: While super absorbent, these pads may not be up to the task for extra heavy night leakage.
-They also only come 8 in a set (4 pairs) and your laundry is already overflowing so you may not always have a clean pair ready to wear.
+Cons: While super absorbent (bamboo is more absorbant than cotton), these pads may not be up to the task for extra heavy night leakage.
+They also only come 10 in a set (5 pairs) and your laundry is already overflowing so you may not always have a clean pair ready to wear.

 Sharon Says: While not as environmentally friendly as washable breast pads, these nursing pads are mom (and practicality) friendly.
 This box contains 200 disposable breast pads (100 pairs).
 They have a waterproof lining that is designed to be highly absorbent and leakproof.
 These disposables are a great option to always have with you on the go to keep you dry during those leaky moments.
 Keep a handful in your diaper bag, car, stroller, etc., because you never know when your boobs might spring a leak.